Most lab directors and practice managers don't wake up one day and decide they need a revenue cycle consultant. It usually starts with a feeling.

 Your denial rate looks normal but revenue feels off

 One HL7 formatting error.
 One edit table that fell behind current LCD requirements.
-One payer that's been quietly underpaying for months because the auto-adjudication logic changed and nobody caught it.
+One payer quietly underpaying for months because the auto-adjudication logic changed and nobody caught it.
 Each of those can generate dozens or hundreds of individual claims that look like routine denials from the inside.

 You're preparing for a payer audit, a sale, or outside investment